dimensionofficial/Dim-Protocol/README.md

 # Dim-Protocol
-This is the core protocol set of Dim.
+This is the core protocol set of Dimension.